rn115794/SOC-lab-tools/README.md

 <br>

-(1) This tool modifies security-critical Windows Defender configuration by applying registry- and service-level enforcement intended for isolated SOC labs and controlled test environments only.
+(1) This tool modifies security-critical Windows Defender configuration by applying registry- and service-level enforcement intended exclusively for isolated SOC labs and controlled test environments.

 (2) Improper use in a production environment, enterprise network, or unmanaged system may significantly reduce system security, expose the host to malware, or violate organizational security policies.

+(3) Execution of this tool must be explicitly approved by the system owner or an authorized administrator.
+Use on systems without proper authorization or outside of controlled testing scenarios is strongly discouraged.

-(3) Use of this tool requires full understanding of its impact and full responsibility for its operation.
+(4) Operation of this tool requires full understanding of its impact and full responsibility for its use.

-(4) It must never be deployed on production systems, end-user workstations, or environments where security controls are required to remain active.
+(5) This tool must never be deployed on production systems, end-user workstations, or environments where security controls are required to remain active.

 <br>
 <br>